Activities All Evening

 Åström shares how traditional Sámi food practices preserve culture, strengthen land stewardship, and challenge colonial narratives in the Nordic north.

-Catch a 30-minute screening of Encapsulating Memory — A PBS Climate California Feature, followed by a discussion with the filmmakers.
-The film explores California’s food system from regenerative wine to indigenous meals, cow feed innovations to labor demonstrations.
+Catch a 30-minute screening of Emmy-winning documentary Encapsulating Memory — A PBS Climate California Feature, followed by a discussion with the filmmakers.
+The film explores California’s food system from regenerative wine to Ohlone-centered food traditions, from cow feed innovations to labor demonstrations.

 Plan Your Visit